whipson/SPSP2020-solitude-tweets/README.md

-<b>Distinguishing Positive and Negative Aspects of Solitude in Tweets<b>
+<b>Distinguishing Positive and Negative Aspects of Solitude in Tweets

 Authors: Will E. Hipson, Svetlana Kiritchenko, Saif M. Mohammad, and Robert J. Coplan